Croatian Music Guide: Ivo Robić

 The city of Opatija had a huge role in his career.
 He sang in Opatija regularly over the course of 30 years.
 His performances on the terrace of Hotel Kvarner became one of his trademarks.

 The moment that truly changed his career happened after a performance in Opatija.
-The owner of a night club in Hof, Germany was in the audience.
+The owner of a nightclub in Hof, Germany, was in the audience.
 He was so impressed with Ivo that he invited him to sing at his club in Germany.

-Ivo performed at the club in Hof, Germany in 1955.
+Ivo performed at the club in Hof in 1955.
 He unexpectedly extended his stay in Germany for an additional 7 months, which turned out to be a great decision.
 After Hof, Ivo was offered more gigs in Germany.
 He was being noticed.
 Ivo expanded his experience as a musician and also met important people who played an important role in the expansion of his career outside Croatia.

-As this was the song that made him famous, he was nicknamed “Mister Morgen”.
+As this was the song that made him famous, he was nicknamed Mister Morgen.

-“Strangers in the Night is a song performed by Frank Sinatra, but has a mysterious origin story.
-There has been suggestion that Ivo was the original author of this song.
-He initially called the song “Ta ljetna noć” (That summer night).
+Strangers in the Night is a song performed by Frank Sinatra, but has a mysterious origin story.
+There has been a suggestion that Ivo was the original author of this song.
+He initially called the song Ta ljetna noć (That summer night).
 The song was rejected at a Split festival, so Ivo sold the authorship to Bert Kaempfert.
 Bert was the leader of a popular German orchestra with whom Ivo collaborated.

 Bert composed a German version of the song and gave it to Frank Sinatra.
 Sinatra achieved great success with his English version of the song.
-It earned him two Grammy awards for the best song and the best male voice in 1967.
+It earned him two Grammy awards for best song and best male voice in 1967.

-Although there is still a doubt about the authorship of this song, it really sounds like Ivo Robić’s musical style.
+Although there is still doubt about the authorship of this song, it really sounds like Ivo Robić’s musical style.
 Listen to Ivo sing his version below, then you be the judge.